marzocchi/zsh-notify/README.md

         zstyle ':notify:*' error-title
         zstyle ':notify:*' success-title

-- Change the notifications icons for failure or success (any image path or URL should work):
+- Change the notifications icons for failure or success.
+Any image path or URL (Mac OS only) should work.

         zstyle ':notify:*' error-icon "/path/to/error-icon.png"
         zstyle ':notify:*' success-icon "/path/to/success-icon.png"